 Roof flashing is a weatherproofing material that is used on roofs and chimneys.
 Its purpose is to prevent water from leaking into your home.
 If you have a leaky roof or chimney on your hands, then there is a good chance that the problem is actually your flashing, rather than your roof.
 If this happens, you can schedule an appointment with one of our experts here at Roof MD.
-We will carefully examine your property to determine whether you need repairs or replacement.
+We will carefully examine your property to determine whether you need roof repairs or replacement.

 Understanding Roof and Chimney Flashing